 - Right-clickHold down the control key while you click on a file you want to copy and choose .

-- Open the new Firefox profile folder.
+- Open the new Firefox profile folder as explained in step 1, above.

 - Right-clickHold down the control key while you click inside the profile folder and choose .